-The single most effective type of image for your website are those of happy people.
-Since birth we have learned that smiling people are more trustworthy, likeable and positive.
+The most effective type of image for your website are those of happy people.
+Since birth we learned that smiling people are more trustworthy, likeable and positive.

 It’s important that your website creates empathy with your visitor – and including pictures of smiling clients does this.
 Showing happy customers allows your site visitor to see their future selves reflected in the person in the picture.
 This helps to create: